Soskxkakr/FindExamLocation/README.md

 1. Sarch Feature that filters the data of recycler view
 2. Find the searched location in the Google Map

-The locations that is provided from this app is **hardcoded** within the project

-Including the coordinates of the location
+The locations that is provided from this app is **hardcoded** within the project, including the coordinates of the location